 How often should a commercial grease trap be serviced?

 Many kitchens want to know how often servicing is needed without overspending or letting the system drift into avoidable failure.
+The right answer comes from the site, not a generic promise.

 Practical answer